If you don't have this product in your DIY kit you're missing out. We explain what sugar soap is and why it's a must-have

 How to use sugar soap

-There are different cleaning options if you don’t have sugar soap to hand.
-Shepherd suggests, “A paste of baking soda and water makes a gentle alternative, that can remove light grime.
-Although, it’s not as effective as sugar soap in removing tough grease and staining.”
-Rolland says, “Simply use your finger on a stain and gently rub the mark to lift the stain.”
+“A paste of baking soda and water makes a gentle alternative that can remove light grime," says Michael Rolland, "although, it’s not as effective as sugar soap in removing tough grease and staining," he advises.

-Shepherd says, “A mixture of equal parts vinegar and water is another DIY option.”
-But she adds a note of caution, “Vinegar can damage paint, so it’s best used on surfaces that you’re planning to repaint.”
+“A mixture of equal parts vinegar and water is another DIY option," adds Georgina Shepherd, but adds a note of caution if you're using it for cleaning already painted surfaces.
+“Vinegar can damage paint, so it’s best used on surfaces that you’re planning to repaint," she explains.
+It's a similar situation with bleach, says Georgina.

-Rolland suggests washing up liquid, but it has to be used correctly as he explains, “Washing liquid must be thoroughly washed off.
-Otherwise, it can defeat the object of prepping your foundation, ruining the final finish of your paint.”
+Washing-up liquid is another option, but again comes with some handy advice from Michael Rolland.
+“Washing liquid must be thoroughly washed off.
+Otherwise, it can defeat the object of prepping your foundation, ruining the final finish of your paint,” he warns.

 A cheap and easy alternative is Soda crystals, which you can buy on Amazon.
 They contain sodium carbonate, are biodegradable and you will typically find them in your local supermarket at a price that is typically cheaper than sugar soap.
-All you need to do is add to warm water – like sugar soap.
-Add a couple of cups to a few litres of water and stir.
-Wear rubber gloves to protect your skin.
+All you need to do is add a couple of cups to a few litres of warm water and stir.
+As with sugar soap, wear rubber gloves to protect your skin.

-But you can beat sugar soap, says Rolland, “Whilst some alternatives can do an equally good job if used correctly, sugar soap is one of our most recommended products for cleaning and preparing walls.”
+“Whilst some alternatives can do an equally good job if used correctly, sugar soap is one of our most recommended products for cleaning and preparing walls,” says Michael Rollands.

 FAQs